ashwin-ganesh23/ashwin-ganesh23.github.io/README.md

 # Welcome to Ashwin Ganesh's User Page

-Developer, naturist, avid foodie who has a passion for machine learning, blockchain and cybersecurity.
+Avid python developer, naturist and foodie who has a passion for machine learning, blockchain and cybersecurity.

 ### Markdown